 Inventory Best Practices

-The business saying “if you can’t measure it, you can’t manage it” applies to inventory management and best practices.
-While the first best practice is keeping track of your inventory, others include:
+The business saying “if you can’t measure it, you can’t manage it” absolutely applies to inventory.
+While the first and foremost best practice is keeping track of your stock, others include:

 Inventory Best Practices